Average Inventory

 Average Inventory - Sample Calculation

-The average inventory calculated for the semester is the same as the one calculated for the first quarter of the year.
-It means that the sales are quite stable and that the volatility is very low.
+The average inventory for the semester is the same as that for the first quarter of the year.
+This means the sales are quite stable and volatility is very low.

 In order to help you become a world-class financial analyst and advance your career to your fullest potential, these additional resources will be very helpful: